-Join John Nastos for an in-depth discussion in this video Populating the UI with stored information, part of iOS Address Book App: Hands On.
+Join John Nastos for an in-depth discussion in this video Populating the UI with stored information, part of Building an iOS Address Book App.

 - [Voiceover] We now have the ability…to create the person object with the information…the user entered in the fields,…but that object doesn't get saved anywhere right now,…or displayed anywhere,…so let's add some ways to do those things.…In my appDelegate file,…I'm going to create an array to store the person objects,…and I'll call that array, contactsArray.…It'll be an array of class Person,…and I'll initialize that array right here.…Then in my addViewController, I'll want to add the person…that was created to that array.…